baudisgroup/segment-liftover/README.rst

 Program dependency
 ~~~~~~~~~~~~~~~~~~

-The segment_liftover depends on the UCSC Liftover program to work.You
+The segment_liftover depends on the UCSC Liftover program to work.
+You
 can find it `here <https://genome-store.ucsc.edu/>`__.
 Please note,
 Liftover is only free for non-commercial use.
 Despite the inconvenience
 of licensing, Liftover offers some very convenient features: - it is a
 stand-along command-line tool - it can convert assemblies of any
 species, even between species - it runs locally and does not require
 network

+**Important: put the ``liftOver`` in your working direcotry, or use -l
+to specify its location.**

 How to install
 --------------